armanfm/ExplorerChem/README.md

 verified graph edges

 credentials
-private endpoints
-access-control relationships
+private result and input salts private endpoints access-control relationships
 ```

-There is no on-chain `metadataHash` and no metadata salt in this design.
+There is no on-chain `metadataHash`.
+The original `evidenceHash` remains the
+unsalted hash of the exact document bytes.
+Private salts ARE used for
+`resultHash` and `aggregateInputHash`; those salted commitments are described
+in Section 17.
+Neither salt nor its private manifest is sent on-chain.

 ---